FDA approved for more than 25 years

 Nonessential Amino Acids

 Your body can produce nonessential amino acids (also known as dispensable amino acids) without eating particular foods or taking supplements.
+It does this by combining the amino acids it has available to produce what it needs.

 Some nonessential types of amino acids include: